Senior Fellows

 Wim van Klinken EMPA MAR – After a successful career as entrepreneur in Europe, Wim van Klinken refocused his passion from the for-profit sector to the public sector.
 He currently serves as a senior executive at Community of Christ’s international headquarters.
 He is also associated with the Henry W. Bloch School of Management as Associate Professor in the Public Affairs department and as Senior Fellow at the Midwest Center For Nonprofit Leadership.
 Wim studied economics at the Erasmus University Rotterdam with an emphasis on business management information systems.
 A life-long learner, he also studied music and took post-graduate studies in business administration, asset management, and the prestigious European Comenius Course by the Academy of Management of the University of Groningen.
 In the U.S.A., he received a master of arts in religion from Graceland University and a master of arts in public administration from UMKC.

-Jennifer is a Senior Fellow with the Midwest Center for Nonprofit Leadership at UMKC and is honored to teach each year in the fundraising series training and educating nonprofit professionals of today and tomorrow.
-She has a BA from Iowa State in Religious Studies and Sociology and an MPA in Nonprofit Management from UMKC.
+Jennifer is a Senior Fellow with the Midwest Center for Nonprofit Leadership at UMKC.
+She has a BA from Iowa State in Religious Studies, an MBA in Nonprofit Management from UMKC, and is a Certified Fundraising Executive (CFRE).

 Eugene Wilson, Independent Philanthropy Professional